sherrywei-bumblebee/bumblebee-docs/docs/source/Endpoints/create_endpoint_onprem.rst

 ===================================================
-Create Endpoint for consumer in on-prem
+Create Endpoint for on-prem consumer
 ===================================================